FluffyMaguro/SC2_Coop_Overlay/README.md

 * Some anti-virus programs are very sensitive to packaged python apps.
 If you have issues, add an exception for the file and the directory.
 * Kills are shown for top 5 units only (this can by changed in HTML).
 * You can edit the layout .html file.
 Changing its style through CSS or other formatting with javascript.
-* [sc2reader](https://github.com/ggtracker/sc2reader) and s2protocol were used to parse replays.
+* Blizzard's s2protocol is used to parse replays.

 # Config file